-The 2-2-2 Business Class layout does not make the cabin very attractive for solo travelers, since you will always end up sitting next to a stranger.
+The 2-2-2 Business Class layout does not make the cabin very attractive for solo travelers since you will always end up sitting next to a stranger.
 There is a large fixed screen though between adjoining seats which are also staggered by a couple of inches, which helps with the level of privacy.

-It is worth mentioning that window seats don’t offer direct aisle access and the the footrests are very narrow throughout the cabin except for the bulkhead seats in rows 1 & 6, so not very comfortable for a good night’s rest.
+It is worth mentioning that window seats don’t offer direct aisle access and the footrests are very narrow throughout the cabin except for the bulkhead seats in rows 1 & 6, so not very comfortable for a good night’s rest.

 Amenity Kit Review

-Business Class passengers on one of KLM’s long haul flights receive an amenity kit in a marine bag, containing the essentials items for longhaul travel: eye mask, ear plugs, a comb, toothbrush, and toothpaste.
+Business Class passengers on one of KLM’s long haul flights receive an amenity kit in a marine bag, containing the essentials items for long haul travel: eye mask, earplugs, a comb, toothbrush, and toothpaste.
 Remarkably, but no skincare products.

-You also get a comfortable pillow, a stylish and comfortable, blue blanket, noise cancelling headphones (which you cannot keep as they are collected before landing) and a cool Delft Blue miniature traditional Dutch house, filled with Dutch gin.
+You also get a comfortable pillow, a stylish and comfortable, blue blanket, noise-canceling headphones (which you cannot keep as they are collected before landing) and a cool Delft Blue miniature traditional Dutch house, filled with Dutch gin.
 Each miniature depicts a real Dutch house.
-KLM has been presenting Business Class passenger with this gift since the 1950s.
+KLM has been presenting Business Class passengers with this gift since the 1950s.
 Every year on October 7th, the airline celebrates the anniversary of its founding in 1919 by presenting a new house.
 Over the years, these miniature houses have become desirable collectors’ items.